gerardcobas/FrontendTest/README.md

 ## GOALS

-#### The main goal of this tech test is to create a client side web application that reproduces the screenshots below by using GitHub API.
+#### The main goal of this tech test is to create a client side web application that reproduces the screenshots below by using [GitHub API](https://developer.github.com/v3/) .

 We will only evaluate the client side code and the criteria will be based mainly on: